 So, it’s up to you to take the information you want to convey and think about how to share this with your reader.
 What will they understand?
 What they might already know?
 And what they have no hope in hell of grasping without at least some explanation?

 The simplest way to do this is to consider a couple of examples.

 Experiments show that Heliconius butterflies are less likely to ovipost on host plants that possess eggs or egg-like structures.
 These egg mimics are an unambiguous example of a plant trait evolved in response to a host-restricted group of insect herbivores.

 Heliconius butterflies lay their eggs on Passiflora vines.
 As a defence, the vines have evolved egg-like structures that make it look to the butterflies as if eggs have already been laid on them.

 The Long-wing butterfly lays its eggs on Passionfruit vines, so that the larvae have leaves to eat when they hatch.
-But the passionfruit plants have developed a way to stop all their leaves from being eaten.
-They have patterns on the leaves that look like eggs, so when the butterflies come to lay their eggs, it looks like eggs have already been laid on these leaves and they choose another plant.
+The passionfruit plants would die if all their leaves were eaten, so they have evolved a way to stop this.
+They have patterns on the leaves that look like eggs, so when the butterflies come to lay their eggs, it looks like some eggs have already been laid on these leaves and they only lay some eggs on the vines and choose another plant for the rest.

 Who the is the audience for each of these examples?

 In example 1, the audience is probably academics.
 We know this because the text uses formal language, technical terms and gives no explanations.
 It is assumed that the reader comes to the text with a significant amount of knowledge already.
 Here’s the link to the original academic article, if you’re interested.

 In example 2, whilst there are some technical terms used, there is still little explanation.
 It is assumed that the reader has some knowledge of the subject.
 My guess would be that this reader would be a Year 12 biology student.